rahulvenugopal/Viz_Others/README.md

 2. Similar converters for .doc and .docx files
 ---
 ## Mean + CI skirt for 12 groups data acquired throughout the day
+Data had Groups column with 2 levels, Intervention with 2 levels, Recording time point 2 levels and Phase with 2 levels As a combination there were 12 group combinations Phase levels (Light and Dark were exclusive)
+So, the idea was to represent Phase levels using color (Hours 0-12 with light color and 12-24 in dark color